 - Business reports: Assess processes and outputs to provide a clear understanding of performance gaps, thus allowing you to make data-driven decisions.

 - Employment agreements: Explains company expectations to new hires.
-It includes details like job description, employee benefits and company expectations.
+This employee handbook template includes details like job description, employee benefits and company expectations.

 - Meeting minutes: Provides detailed information on discussions during each meeting.

 Benefits of documenting

 Creating internal documentation for your organization isn’t easy.
 It can often take time, patience and a lot of effort (unless you use automation tools like Scribe).
 Regardless, it’s a vital process you shouldn’t overlook, given the host of benefits your company stands to gain.
 Documentation promises impressive results, such as:

 When you’re responsible for managing your own team, you need enough documentation on hand.
 Detailed guides can speed up their learning curve, whether you need to delegate a few tasks or assign a colleague to a new project.

 🎓Related Resource: How to Write Project Documentation For Better Productivity